24 Oct Which Type of Garage Door Motor Is Best for My Garage?

 2. Chain driven garage door motors

-Chain driven garage door motors are similar to belt driven; however, they operate via a chain and sprocket.
+Chain driven garage door motors are similar to belt driven.
+However, they operate via a chain and sprocket.
 While they are not as quiet as their belt driven counterparts, the noise is not so noticeable.
-They are a more cost-effective option, and usually, parts are more readily available if a particular component breaks down over time (e.g. gear drive, chain replacement, etc.) Chain driven motors are also center-mounted and attach to your door via the hockey arm connector.
+They are a more cost-effective option.
+And usually, parts are more readily available if a particular component breaks down (e.g. gear drive, chain replacement, etc.) Chain driven motors are also center-mounted and attach to your door via the hockey arm connector.
 There are different brands and models to suit all garage door sizes and weights.

 3. Direct drive garage door motors